 - General Operating Funds: Collaborates with the Volunteer & Marketing Coordinator to create direct mail pieces or other solicitation materials to generate funds toward these annual funds.

-- Grants: Supervises a Grant Writer who identifies, researches and writes funding proposals to foundations and other organizations.
+- Grants: Identifies, researches and writes funding proposals to foundations and other organizations.
 Develops relationships with key personnel and Directors at these institutions.
 Assures grant reporting requirements are fulfilled in a timely manner.
 Discusses potential projects with the Executive Director for grant identification purposes.

 - Special Fundraising Events: Provides overall direction and solicits sponsorships of special fundraising events.
 Supports, provides information and encouragement for special fundraising event committees.

 - Business Support: Prospects, cultivates, and secures gifts and sponsorships from businesses.

 - Planned Giving: Researches and cultivates donors for estate planning purposes including bequests, charitable remainder trusts, annuities, legacy campaign, and other planned giving tools.

 - Other Funding Sources: Solicits in-kind gifts, matching gifts, and other funding sources.